 CILogon 2.0 (now available) integrates COmanage into the CILogon platform for collaborative organization management.

 How does the CILogon Service work?

-The CILogon Service is a member of InCommon, a federation of over 200 universities, agencies, and organizations.
+The CILogon Service is a member of InCommon, a federation of universities and other organizations.
 Many of these organizations maintain an authentication service to provide their users with web single sign-on.
-An InCommon member organization can partner with the CILogon Service to provide user information for the purpose of issuing certificates.
-These certificates can then be used for accessing cyberinfrastructure resources.
+An InCommon member organization can partner with the CILogon Service to provide user information for the purpose of accessing cyberinfrastructure.